vslokenb/HGC_OGP_DB/README.md

 2. GUI to read data from the local database to the OGP

 ## Getting started
+Set the output template of all OGP survey programs to be `OGP_template.txt` file.

 ### Method 1: Run Python directly
 Clone the repository and install the required packages:
 ```